briandrum/codes.forchagrin.com/_chapters/chapter-1125-residential-districts-detached-one-and-two-family.md

-    2. _(2)_ **Area.**  The occupation is conducted within a completely enclosed dwelling unit and any space used for sales, service or production occupies no more than twenty-five percent (25%) of the dwelling unit’s floor area nor more than 150 square feet.
+    2. _(2)_ **Area.**  The occupation is conducted within a completely enclosed dwelling unit and any space used for sales, service or production occupies no more than twenty-five percent (25%) of the dwelling unit's floor area nor more than 150 square feet.

     3. _(3)_ **Sales.** All merchandise sold on the premises is produced on the